Think-Round-Inc/ThinkLife/SECURITY.md

 Send an encrypted or plain-text email to: info@thinkround.org

-Subject line: `Security vulnerability in ThinkxLife`
+Subject line: `Security vulnerability in ThinkLife`

 Include:
 - **Summary** of the issue